where there was none before

 - 3D imaging introduction including CBCT hard tissue imaging and MRI soft tissue imaging of the TMJ.

-- Didactic and practical clinical instruction regarding both image-based Measured Anterior Guidance and DTR concepts conducted at the CNO headquarters in Rogers, Arkansas and/or at the Piper Education & Research Center (PERC) in St. Petersburg, Florida.
+- Didactic and practical clinical instruction regarding both image-based Measured Anterior Guidance Development (MAGD) concepts conducted at the CNO headquarters in Rogers, Arkansas and/or at the Piper Education & Research Center (PERC) in St. Petersburg, Florida.

-- How to objectively determine if a patients has stable and adapted TMJ’s
+- How to objectively determine if a patient has stable and adapted TMJ’s.

 - Maintain an active CNO membership to be listed in our CNO Doctors database (upon didactic & oral exam completion).